googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNetCore/docs/index.md

 # Note
-The Google.Cloud.Diagnostics.AspNetCore package attempts to collect the filename and line number when some entries are collected.
-However. to be able to collect this information PDBs must be included with the deployed code.
+The Google.Cloud.Diagnostics.AspNetCore package attempts to collect the filename and line number when entries are collected.
+However, to be able to collect this information PDBs must be included with the deployed code.

 # Getting started